Bert-Proesmans/bert-proesmans.github.io/content/2022-06-05-on-spam-and-notifications.md

 Use the facilities provided by your e-mail provider, like "Conversation view"/"Threaded view" or automated SPAM filtering.
 The point is to not needing to look at hundreds of SPAM e-mails because they are grouped and classified.
 All you have to do should be "Select All" and click "Delete".

-The "conversation view" IS SUCH AN UNDERRATED FEATURE, I cannot believe so little people make use of e-mail threads.
+The "conversation view" IS SUCH AN UNDERRATED FEATURE!
+I cannot believe why e-mail threads aren't used more often.
 It's a literal heaven on earth; Coming back from weeks of vacation and moving 30 e-mails out of your inbox *at once* because the very last e-mail mentioned the words "ISSUE SOLVED".

 ### Move